stefanpoensgen/SptecOrderComments/README.md

 ## Description

-This plugins adds the ability to store comments to orders in the Shopware Admin.
+Adds the ability to store comments to orders in the Shopware Admin.
-Comments could either be internal (default) or external.
-External comments are shown at the order in account orders page.

 ![Demonstration](https://raw.githubusercontent.com/stefanpoensgen/SptecOrderComments/main/src/Resources/store/images/1.png)

-### Planned Features
+### Features

-- Send external comments to customer by mail
+- Comments could either be internal (default) or external
+- External comments are displayed for the user on the order
+- Adds flow builder trigger for comment created and updated

 ## Contributing